-To enable evaluations and/or audits from regulatory authorities or others, the investigator agrees to keep documents and data relating to the study in an orderly manner in a secure Study file, which will be available for audits/inspections, for a period of 10 years after the end of the study.
+To enable evaluations and/or audits from regulatory authorities or others, the investigator agrees to keep documents and data relating to the study in an orderly manner in a secure Study file, which will be available for audits/inspections, for a period of 20 years after end of the study or longer according to local requirements and legislation.
 Documents to be archived include the participant enrollment log and the signed ICFs.
 In the event that archiving of the file is no longer possible at the site, the site/Investigator will be instructed to notify the Study Team.
 The Investigator must contact the Sponsor before destroying any study related documentation.
 It is the responsibility of the Sponsor to inform the study site of when these documents no longer need to be retained.